energyapps/templates/highcharts/README.md

 1. Create a `map` content type in energy.gov's CMS
 2. Copy and paste your
 	* HTML in the "markup" section
-	* JS in the Js section and CSS in the CSS section (duh, why did I write that?)
+	* JS in the JS section and CSS in the CSS section
 3. Hit save.

 That's it.
 Simple right?